wcamarao/cappuccino/Readme.md

 ## How it works

   You still write your jasmine specs, but by running them with cappuccino, it loads its mocking functions into the same context that jasmine has its testing functions, then it runs your specs with jasmine-node.
+Provided parameters will be passed along, so you can run your specs like:

+    $ ./node_modules/cappuccino/bin/cappuccino [options] directory

+  Options:

+    --color            - use color coding for output --noColor          - do not use color coding for output -m, --match REGEXP - load only specs containing "REGEXPspec" -i, --include DIR  - add given directory to node include paths --verbose          - print extra information per each test run --coffee           - load coffee-script which allows execution .coffee files --junitreport      - export tests results as junitreport xml format --teamcity         - converts all console output to teamcity custom test runner commands.
+(Normally auto detected.)

 ## Installation